December 21, 2018

 Workforce development: Foster new approaches and adapt to evolving needs.

-Health care: Enhance care and increase access for people living with and vulnerable to HIV and AIDS.
+Health care: Improve quality of and access to care and supportive services, including housing, for people living with HIV and AIDS.

 Equity: End health disparities associated with race, ethnicity, sexual and gender identity, age, residency, status, and lived experiences.